FiddlersCode/programming-songs/README.md

-This repo contains the songs I've written to document my journey through programming.
+This repo contains the songs and poems I've written to document my journey through programming.

 Instructions:
 You will need the free music writing/playing software MuseScore (https://musescore.org/)